imputnet/cobalt/docs/configure-for-youtube.md

 3. follow instructions, use incognito mode in your browser when signing in. i cannot stress this enough, but again, **DO NOT USE YOUR PERSONAL GOOGLE ACCOUNT**.

-4. once you have the oauth token, add it to your cookies file. you can see an [example here](/docs/examples/cookies.example.json). you can have several account tokens in this file, if you like.
+4. once you have the oauth token, add it to `youtube_oauth` in your cookies file. you can see an [example here](/docs/examples/cookies.example.json). you can have several account tokens in this file, if you like.